 Phases of Moon Model: Student Version

 EJS Phases of Moon Model: Student Version is a simulation for college students.
-It is distributed as a ready-to-run (compiled) Java archive and has the… more... download 1444kb .jar
+It is distributed as a ready-to-run (compiled) Java archive and has the exploration pdf built-in.
+Double clicking the ejs_MoonPhasesStudent.jar file will run the program if Java is installed. download 1444kb .jar

 Published: October 12, 2009